-The 2019 ACC/AHA Guideline highlights the importance of living a healthy lifestyle comprised of a nutrient-dense diet and the inclusion of regular physical activity.
-Lifestyle changes that have proven to be effective include weight loss, a healthy diet with reduced intake of dietary sodium, enhanced intake of dietary potassium, physical activity, and moderation in alcohol intake.
+The 2019 ACC/AHA Guideline highlights the importance of a healthy lifestyle comprised of a nutrient-dense diet and regular physical activity.
+Lifestyle changes that have proven to be effective include weight loss, a healthy diet with reduced dietary sodium intake, enhanced dietary potassium intake, physical activity, and moderation in alcohol intake.
 By focusing on these lifestyle adjustments, individuals can significantly improve their heart health and reduce their risk of CVD.